praxis/praxis/reference/plugins.md

-## Using a Plugin
+## Enabling a Plugin

-In order to use a plugin named `MyPlugin`, you would typically have the following in your `config/environment.rb`:
+In order to use a plugin named `MyPlugin`, you need to invoke the `use` directive of the Praxis bootloader.
+To do so, you would typically have the following in your `config/environment.rb`:

 {% highlight ruby %}
 Praxis::Application.configure do |application|